Inclusion and diversity

 Indigenous employment

-Zoos Victoria is a proud custodian of traditional country that includes a number of significant sites - both pre and post European settlement.
+Zoos Victoria operates on country that includes a number of culturally significant sites.
 We are acutely aware of the privilege and importance that comes with this.
-We commit to protecting, managing and celebrating the rich cultural heritage across our three properties in partnership with Traditional Owners.
+We commit to protecting, managing and celebrating the rich cultural heritage across our four properties in partnership with Traditional Owners.
 As the biggest visitor attraction in Victoria, there is an enormous opportunity to share Aboriginal stories and culture with the 1.7 million visitors coming to our three zoos every year and help embed greater community awareness of and appreciation for Aboriginal culture.

-Zoos Victoria is committed to developing meaningful career pathways for Aboriginal and Torres Strait Islander peoples.
+Zoos Victoria is committed to developing meaningful career pathways for First Nations Peoples.

 Our Vision for Reconciliation

-Zoos Victoria’s vision for reconciliation is for Aboriginal and Torres Strait Islander cultural heritage to be protected, celebrated and shared.
+Zoos Victoria’s vision for reconciliation is for the cultural heritage and histories of First Nations Peoples to be protected, celebrated and shared.
 This heritage will be lauded with the utmost pride and respect in recognition as the first culture of this land - in a society where Aboriginal and Torres Strait Islander people and the wider Australian community work collaboratively to strive for respect, opportunity and equality for all.

 This Reconciliation Action Plan (RAP) is underpinned by two key themes:

-- Building better relationships and opportunities between Zoos Victoria and the Aboriginal and Torres Strait Islander communities.
+• Building better relationships and opportunities between Zoos Victoria and First Nations communities.